luuislanda/chain-reaction_website/content/_index.md

 <br>

 ## This website and your data
-This website is open source and still under construction.
-We are working on making it fully compliant with the international guidelines for accesible web content.
-If you want to help us with this or you spotted something that needs work, please raise an issue on <u>[our github page](https://github.com/luuislanda/chain-reaction_website)</u>, tell us in person or  do a pull request.

 The site is being served to you via <u>[1984](https://1984.hosting/about)</u> and runs on renewable energy that is connected to the normal grid as back-up.

 We don't store any information or cookies about you or your device.
 This site connects to two external sources to fetch data but these also don't use cookies:<br>

-    🔒 Cryptpad: To show the changing opening hours and news 📍 OpenStreetMap: To show the location of the workshop
+- 🔒 Cryptpad: To show the changing opening hours and news
+- 📍 OpenStreetMap: To show the location of the workshop